Cooling and reheating Process of low grade (B & C) massecuites

 The exhaustion of molasses will depend on four successive parameters.

-c) Re-heating of cooled massecuite to it’s saturation temperature to reduce the viscosity of massecuite.
+- c) Re-heating of cooled massecuite to its saturation temperature to reduce the viscosity of massecuite.

-d) Separation of the crystals from exhausted molasses in the centrifugal machine.
+- d) Separation of the crystals from exhausted molasses in the centrifugal machine.

 Massecuite leaving a vacuum pan is supersaturated and hot, in the range 63 to 67 oC.
 Crystal content is high, but it is still possible to achieve additional exhaustion by cooling the massecuite prior to centrifuging.
-As the massecuite is cooled the crystalliztion rate rate reduces, but sufficient retention time in the cooling crystallizers will achieve the additional crystallization desired.
+As the massecuite is cooled the crystallization rate rate reduces, but sufficient retention time in the cooling crystallizers will achieve the additional crystallization desired.

-Cooling and reheating Process of low grade (B & C) massecuites | Low Grade Massecuite Treatment in Sugar Crystallization ProcessMaturity Zone: This Zone is provided without cooling arrangement and the volume of zone is designed in such a way that the retention of massecuite corresponds to 2 to 3 hrs.
+Maturity Zone: This Zone is provided without a cooling arrangement and the volume of zone is designed in such a way that the retention of massecuite corresponds to 2 to 3 hrs.

 Reheating Zone : Before centrifuge the massecuite, it should be reheated upto 50 to 52ºC to reduce the viscosity and easy purging of massecuite.

 Exhaustion for “C” masseuite corresponding to drop of 4 to 6 units in the purity of molasses is achieved in the crystalliser.
-The overall exhaustion of mother liquor in C massecuite in pan and crystalliser is shall be 24-27 units.
+The overall exhaustion of mother liquor in C massecuite in pan and crystallizer is shall be 24-27 units.

 Exhaustion for “B” masseuite corresponding to drop of 3 to 4 units in the purity of molasses is achieved in the crystalliser.
 The overall exhaustion of mother liquor in B massecuite in pan and crystalliser is shall be 20-22 units.

-• Leave the massecuite in crystalliser for 2 to 4 hours allowing air cooling.
+- Leave the massecuite in crystalliser for 2 to 4 hours allowing air cooling.

-• Cool the massecuite up to 42-43oC for C m/c and 50 to 55 oC for B m/c or till the purity of mother liquor becomes more or less constant. ( Here using Nutch apparatus to check the purity of mother liquor)
+- Cool the massecuite up to 42-43oC for C m/c and 50 to 55 oC for B m/c or till the purity of mother liquor becomes more or less constant. ( Here using Nutch apparatus to check the purity of mother liquor)

-• Allow the ripening time at lowest temperature for 2 to 3 hours.
+- Allow the ripening time at lowest temperature for 2 to 3 hours.

-• Rate of stirring of massecuite has to be slow and not more than 0.5 rpm. ( 0.3 to 0.5 rpm for C m/c to 0.5 to 0.7 RPM for B m/c).
+- The rate of stirring of massecuite has to be slow and not more than 0.5 rpm. ( 0.3 to 0.5 rpm for C m/c to 0.5 to 0.7 RPM for B m/c).

-• Reheat the massecuite up to the saturation temperature ( 51 to 52oC ) preferably using transient heaters by using hot as a heating media.
+- Reheat the massecuite up to the saturation temperature ( 51 to 52oC ) preferably using transient heaters by using hot as a heating media.

-Crystallizers generally divided in to two types as follows.
+Crystallizers generally divided into two types as follows.

 Air cooled crystallizers : It is a simple steel vessel, of “U” shaped cross-section, fitted with an agitator permitting it to maintain the mass in slow and continuous motion. open and horizontal containers type where atmospheric air is employed for cooling the massecuite.